Buying the Best Canned Dog Food: Behind WDJ's Approved Wet Dog Food List

 Looking for a new canned dog food?
-Whole Dog Journal's 2017 review is here!
+Whole Dog Journal's Best Foods of 2018 review is here!

 That being said, the pet food industry could always be more transparent to the public about their manufacturing policies.
 More importantly, commerical dog food could always be healthier for dogs to eat.
 We took an inside look into a small-batch canned dog food manufacturing facility, but that experience was perhaps an example of how things ought to be done, not as they always really are.

 So what is the best wet food for dogs?
 There is no answer to that.
 Whole Dog Journal could give you a list of what we think are the top 10 best canned dog foods, but that seems so limiting.
 Instead, each year we give you an exhaustive list of healthy, good canned dog foods, and enough knowledge to make a quality choice for your dog based on your individual needs.

 The 5 Traits of a Top-Quality Canned Dog Food

 1. A specified meat source listed as the first ingredient.
 This means the product contains more of that ingredient than any other listed.

 2. Specified sources of any animal protein or fat.
 These will be highly processed substances, but good luck avoiding them entirely.
 Look for named species when it comes to muscle tissue and organs.
 Body parts are good as long as they are identified.

 4. Very limited inclusion of grain, meat, or vegetable byproducts, if any at all.

 5. The "complete and balanced" label, awarded by AAFCO.